Sexual Narcissism(What You Need To Know Now)

 Sex becomes a central focus in their lives, dominating their thoughts and behaviors.
 They may frequently seek out opportunities for sexual encounters.
 They may also steer conversations toward sexual topics.
 Often, they disregard whether it’s appropriate or desired by others.

 This preoccupation leads them to view their partners more as objects of gratification.
-They do not see their partners as individuals with needs and desires of their own.
+They do not see their partners as individuals with their own needs and desires.

 Sexual Entitlement and Manipulation